Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_first_script.md

 ![](img/scripting_first_script_scene_tree.png)

 A Sprite node needs a texture to display.
 In the Inspector on the right, you can see that the Texture property says "[empty]".
-To display the Godot icon, click and drag the file `icon.png)` from the FileSystem dock onto the Texture slot.
+To display the Pandemonium icon, click and drag the file `icon.png)` from the FileSystem dock onto the Texture slot.

 ![](img/scripting_first_script_setting_texture.png)